 Finding a shiba inu breeder

 It may be surprising to know, but adopting a Shiba Inu puppy is possible.
-Most breed rescues report that a majority of their rescue dogs come from individual owner surrender, with the most common reasons being a change in lifestyle or the breed not being right for them.
+According to the AKC, most breed rescues report that a majority of their rescue dogs come from individual owner surrender, with the most common reasons being a change in lifestyle or the breed not being right for them.
 This means that there may be many dogs and puppies out there who are looking for a new forever home.

 Shiba inu puppy resources